STOCK IMAGES ARE NOT DOING YOUR BRAND ANY FAVORS.

 Your Brand’s Image Matters

-It might be tempting to “save money” by purchasing stock images.
-But in reality, whether it’s in the form of brand degradation or lost revenue, your brand equity could eventually pay the price.
-The photography used in connection with your company affect how the marketplace perceives your brand.
+It might be tempting to “save money” by licensing stock images.
+But in reality, whether it’s in the form of brand degradation or potentially lost revenue, your brand equity could eventually pay the price.
+The photography used in connection with your companies marketing and advertising efforts, indeed affects how the marketplace perceives your brand.
 What may initially appear to be a bargain can easily turn into an expensive problem when the resulting images do not meet expectations.

 So how do you differentiate your brand from your competitors in a visual sense?
 Here are some reasons WHY YOU SHOULD CONSIDER HIRING A COMMERCIAL PHOTOGRAPHER INSTEAD OF LICENSING STOCK IMAGERY.